SmaranSatapathy/Temperature-Converter/README.md

 Welcome to my Temperature Converter App.
 Here You can convert one form of temperature into other.
 The project TemperaturConverter  is made using HTML, CSS, JS.

+And yes, most importantly the app is Responsive!!

 Given buttons has the following functions:
 1. C= To enter the tempearture in CELSIUS
 2. F= To enter the tempearture in FAHRENHEIT